railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 			This separation of variant types requires the optional module ``product_variant_multi``.
 Using it means that you can avoid an explosion in the number of products to manage in the database.
 If you take the example above it's easier to manage a template with 15 variants in four different types than 160 completely different products.
 This module is available in the extra_addons list (it had not been updated, at the time of writing, to work in release 5.0 of Open ERP).

-The  *Products*  menu gives you access to the definition of products and their constituent templates and variants, and to price lists.
+The :menuselection:`Products` menu gives you access to the definition of products and their constituent templates and variants, and to price lists.

 .. index::
    single: Products; Consumables